What is Dual Enrollment?

-Please see the Fast Forward Checklist page for a detailed list of steps.
+Please see the Dual Enrollment Checklist page for a detailed list of steps.

-I am torn between Fast Forward and Advanced Placement (AP).
+I am torn between Dual Enrollment and Advanced Placement (AP).
 What is the difference?

 Both dual enrollment and AP courses allow high school students to receive college credit for the course.
 The primary difference lies in how that credit is awarded.

 AP courses are taught by high school teachers using a prescribed curriculum.
 Students must take an exam and receive a certain score (typically a 3, 4 or 5) in order to receive college credit.
 Conceivably, a student could perform well in the class and receive an A or a B, but then fail to make a 3 or higher on the AP exam, thus not receiving college credit.

 Dual Enrollment courses, on the other hand, award credit based solely on the grade a student earns for the course.
 These classes are typically taught by a Pellissippi State instructor, though high school teachers who serve as adjunct instructors are permitted to teach courses.

-Will Fast Forward classes transfer to other colleges and universities?
+Will dual enrollment classes transfer to other colleges and universities?

 Most general education courses will transfer to Tennessee Board of Regents (TBR) institutions and to University of Tennessee.
 Please consult the Course Catalog for details regarding transfers to these institutions.
 If you plan to attend a private or out-of-state institution, please contact that school to inquire about transfers.

 What courses may Dual Enrollment students take?

 What are the eligibility requirements for Dual Enrollment?

 Please see the Dual Enrollment Checklist for details.

 What if I haven't taken the ACT or didn't score well enough to qualify for Dual Enrollment?

 All Dual Enrollment students must submit ACT scores (PLAN scores are acceptable for juniors only).
 These scores along with high school GPA are used to determine student eligibility for the Dual Enrollment program.

 Is there a list of non-General Education courses I can take?

 Please see the Popular Dual Enrollment Courses page for information on our non-General Education courses.